yoieh/markdown-cv/README.md

 1. Create a list of useful commands
 2. Create instructions for adding variables, changing style etc.
 3. Add citation to related projects.

+## Now added an docker compose file

+All thats needed to run to create an pdf is:
+> docker-compose run markdonwcv-pdf